 The judge confirmed that a client needs to agree to monies being applied to pay the bills.
 “Mere acquiescence” is not sufficient and the existence of the retainer between solicitor and client is not sufficient in itself either.

 In this case, however, the claimant had signed an authority within 8 minutes of receiving it on 26 July 2021.
 That authority specifically stated that the claimant understood and consented to the deductions and that he further understood that he was not liable for any other shortfall in the solicitors’ charges.
 The judge considered whether the claimant agreed to the deduction.
 Because he signed an authority form it was perfectly clear that he did.
 The judge inferred that:

 “…the claimant simply wanted to hold onto as much of his damages as possible because he was not satisfied with the end figure.
 That view might be entirely reasonable in itself but it does not support an argument that the claimant was pressured into authorising the solicitors to retain monies from the damages.”

 The judge found the bills had been paid on 26 July 2021.
-The defendant had therefore needed to issue proceedings by 25 August 2021.
+The claimant had therefore needed to issue proceedings by 25 August 2021.
 Proceedings were, in fact, issued after that date.

-The judge found that the defendant was aware of his rights, but did not bring the proceedings in time.
+The judge found that the claimant was aware of his rights, but did not bring the proceedings in time.

 “There is nothing to which he can now point to cause the court to exercise its discretion in holding that any special circumstances exist.”

-Accordingly, the defendant’s application succeeded and the claimant’s application under s70 was dismissed.
+Accordingly, the defendant’s application to strike out the claimant’s application under s70 was successful.